Holiday hustle: Postal carriers ready for mail influx

 The technology is just in time too, as holiday shipping has not slowed down due to a steady pace in holiday shopping.

-According to the National Retail Federation Forecast, sales between November and December would go up between six to eight percent from last year.
+According to the National Retail Federation Forecast, sales between November and December would go up between 6% to 8% from last year.

-“This has been the best year for discounts in many years,” Ted Rossman, a senior industry analyst at Bankrate.com said on “Rush Hour” Monday.
+“This has been the best year for discounts in many years,” Ted Rossman, a senior industry analyst at Bankrate.com said Monday on “Rush Hour.”
 “This has been the best year for discounts in many years.
-People are definitely looking for value this year,” he continued.
+People are definitely looking for value this year.”

 Time is running out for those who have not shipped out their packages yet.
 Monday is the last day for USPS’s priority mail service, and Friday is the last day for priority mail express.

-That does not include the winter storm headed to parts of the country later this week, as the USPS tells “Rush Hour” bad weather could lead to some shipping delays.
+That may be affected by a winter storm headed to parts of the country later this week.
+The USPS told “Rush Hour” that bad weather could lead to some shipping delays.

+Forecasters are warning of treacherous holiday travel and life-threatening cold for much of the nation as an arctic air mass blows into the already-frigid southern United States.

+The incoming arctic air arrives as an earlier storm system in the northeastern U.S. gradually winds down after burying parts of the region under 2 feet of snow.